Apochromat

 An apochromat, or apochromatic lens (apo), is a photographic or other lens that has better correction of chromatic and spherical aberration than the much more common achromat lenses.

+The prefix apo- comes from the Greek preposition ἀπό-, meaning free from or away from.

 Explanation

 Chromatic aberration is the phenomenon of different colors focusing at different distances from a lens.
 In photography, chromatic aberration produces soft overall images, and color fringing at high-contrast edges, like an edge between black and white.
 Astronomers face similar problems, particularly with telescopes that use lenses rather than mirrors.
-Achromatic lenses are corrected to bring two wavelengths into focus in the same plane – typically red (~0.590 µm) and blue (~0.495 µm).
-Apochromatic lenses are designed to bring three colors into focus in the same plane – typically red (~0.620 µm), green (~0.530 µm), and blue (~0.465 µm).
+Achromatic lenses are corrected to bring two wavelengths into focus in the same plane – typically red (~0.590 μm) and blue (~0.495 μm).
+Apochromatic lenses are designed to bring three colors into focus in the same plane – typically red (~0.620 μm), green (~0.530 μm), and blue (~0.465 μm).
 The residual color error (secondary spectrum) can be up to an order of magnitude less than for an achromatic lens of equivalent aperture and focal length.
 Apochromats are also corrected for spherical aberration at two wavelengths, rather than one as in an achromat.